cloudsurf-digital/illuminati/README.md

 -----------------

 "Tails" a log file that you specify to count the number of lines that match the provided regular expressions.
+Alternatively, you can use the _last_ group of the regular expression as a number, which is what will be returned.
 It remembers where it last read in the file (except between restarts), and continues reading from there.
 It knows when the file has been replaced (or more exactly, when the inode for the provided path changes).
 It only actually reads from the file when the modification time for the file changes (st\_mtime).
 For example, if you want to track the number of successes and failures listed in a log file:

-	[LogMetric:myServiceLog]
+	myServiceLog:
+		module: LogMetric
-	path = /var/log/myService.log
+		path: /var/log/myService.log
-	success = ^Success
+		success: ^Successfully fetched (\d+)
-	failure = failed$
+		failure: failed$

 MySQL
 -----